bbdataeng/a-small-fire/README.md

 ## Key Modules

-The toolkit is structured into several key modules to handle different parts of the transformation process:
+The toolkit is structured into several key modules:

 ### Conversion
    - The core module of the toolkit.
    - Takes an Excel file as input and generates a FHIR-structured JSON file ready for upload to the Biobank FHIR Store.

-### Configuration
-   - Manages various configuration settings, such as the organization ID and Biobank Locator URL.

 ### Normalization
    - Maps dataset fields that do not follow the MIABIS standard into MIABIS-compliant fields.